eyalr/unicode_mayo/README.rst

 ============

 **unicode_mayo** is the mayo in your unicode sandwich.
-In your development environment, use it as a wrapper around unicode strings to see if they're accidentally coming in to contact with byte strings.
+In your development environment, use it as a wrapper around unicode and byte strings to see if they're accidentally coming in to contact with byte strings.
 This can help catch unicode encode/decode errors before they happen in production!

+**unicode_mayo** includes two classes: ``UnicodeSafetyWrapper`` and ``BytestringSafetyWrapper``.
+The former is meant to envelope unicode strings, and warns when they come into contact with byte strings; the latter is meant for byte strings, and warns when it comes into contact with unicode.
+Place these in strategic places (likely in development environments only), like ``gettext()`` or all strings from your database.

 Installation
 ============